The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

 Here comes the science; the insoluble fiber is then metabolized by the bacteria found in the colon.
 These bacteria produce short-chain fatty acids (SCFAs).

-These little beauties are what feed the cells that line the wall of the intestine and thus keeps your dog’s gut in good health.
-The result of a healthy colon can reduce the risk of colon related problems, including cancer.
+These little beauties are what feed the cells that line the wall of the intestine and thus keep your dog’s gut in good health.
+The result of a healthy colon can reduce the risk of colon-related problems, including cancer.